 5. Simply Supported Beam

 - A simply supported beam is one of the important and simple types of beam.
-As its name suggests, it is supported on both the end, at one end it is pinned and the other is either pinned or rollers are used.
+As its name suggests, it is supported on both ends, at one end it is pinned and at the other is either pinned or rollers are used.

-- This beam is generally experienced both bending and shearing and sometimes translational moment only when the roller end is used.
+- This beam is generally experienced in both bending and shearing and sometimes translational moments only when the roller end is used.

-- According to the type of such as UDL (uniformly distributed load), UVL (uniformly varying load), concentrated load, etc., beams bending and shearing will liable to vary.
+- According to the type such as UDL (uniformly distributed load), UVL (uniformly varying load), concentrated load, etc., beam bending and shearing will liable to vary.